izaurio/js_assets/README.md

 ```
 And run `bundle install`.

-The current version supports only `Sprockets 2.x`.
-Support of `Sprockets 3.x` in the course of development.
+The current version supports only `Sprockets 3.x`.

 ## Usage